 Originated in 1981, this MBA required work experience and is meant for professionals.
 Some colleges in fact state a minimum of 5-years or 10-years of work experience in order to pursue this.
 The syllabus of EMBA is framed in a way, that you cannot understand until you have an understanding of industry proceedings.

 The first primary criteria are to clear the college graduation with good or qualifying marks.
 Next, to this, students need to clear and have a good score in common entrance exams like the Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE).
 For top B-schools even set work experience as a criterion for MBA admission.
 However, the set of eligibility criteria differs from college to college or B-schools that you need to check prior admission process.

-If your MBA course is split into 4 semesters than here is the probable syllabus that you can expect.
-However, the syllabus of MBA exam varies between colleges, universities and so on.
+If your MBA course is split into 4 semesters then here is the probable syllabus that you can expect.
+However, the syllabus of the MBA exam varies between colleges, universities, and so on.

 Important Considerations to Choose the Right MBA Program for Yourself

 The answer depends entirely on your present academic status and work experience (if any).
 Also how much time you are ready to spare for your MBA course is another determinant for you to decide your MBA course.